WorkflowForge Architecture

 Middleware Pipeline

-Each middleware wraps the next in the chain:
+Each middleware wraps the next:

 Request → Middleware 1 → Middleware 2 → Operation → Middleware 2 → Middleware 1 → Response